Malcolm Atkin Military Research

 Plastic Explosive

 The most urgent weapon for the Auxiliary Units was explosives and the most advanced type currently available was the new plastic explosive 'plastic HE' or PE2.
-Technically, the first commercial plastic-type explosive was Nobel 808, invented in 1875.
-But from 1939 scientists of Section D and Woolwich Arsenal were working on an improvement – more stable, better mouldable and easier to attach to a target, faster and even more powerful.
-It also did not give the user a dreadful headache!
-When used as a primer with gelignite, the end explosion was four times more powerful and this cost-effective way of using the new explosive was used in the early years of the war when supplies were limited.
-Seen initially as a tool for sabotage rather than the bulk supplies required by regular forces, Section D supplied its agents in Sweden with small quantities of the explosive in November 1939 and in May 1940, 730lb were hidden in a cache in Norway, 129lb were left with the Dutch resistance and 1,107lb in secret French arms dumps.
+Technically, the first commercial plastic-type explosive was a Nobel gelignite, invented in 1875.
+This was improved in 1938 as Nobel 808 but during the 1930s Woolwich Arsenal was also working in a different direction, using the cyclonite-based RDX for what became PE2 – more stable, better mouldable and easier to attach to a target, faster and even more powerful.
+It also did not give the user the dreadful gelignite headache!
+When used as a primer with gelignite, the end explosion was four times more powerful and this cost-effective way of using the new, expensive, explosive was used in the early years of the war when supplies were limited.
+Seen initially as a tool for sabotage rather than the bulk supplies required by regular forces, Section D supplied its British agents in Sweden with small quantities of PE2 in November 1939 and in May 1940, 730lb were hidden in a cache in Norway, 129lb were left with the Dutch resistance and 1,107lb in secret French arms dumps.

-As far as is known, Lampe's assertion that the Auxiliary Units were the first British troops to receive PE2 is correct (although notice of its distribution had been first given to units in June 1939).
+As far as is known, Lampe's assertion that the Auxiliary Units were the first British troops to receive PE2 may be correct (although notice of its distribution had been first given to army units in June 1939).
 However, it would be surprising if it had not been included in the explosives supplied to the Independent Companies for their intended sabotage operations in Norway during April - May 1940 or to the specialist explosives saboteurs of the Section D's own Home Defence Scheme in May/June 1940.
 The threat of invasion to Britain in late May caused a rapid increase in production and most of the existing stocks at that time were then supplied to the Auxiliary Units as being the most likely unit of the British army to require compact explosives packs.
 By 25 August Section D Technical Section at Aston House claim to have had supplied them with 7,200lb.
-Curiously, Training Officer Nigel Oxenden maintains that by the Summer of 1941 plastic explosive was no longer used by the Auxiliary Units, replaced entirely by the less satisfactory Nobel 808-type gelignite, although its us was still copied from earlier manuals into the Auxiliary Units manual Countryman’s Diary 1939, published in June 1944.
-This change may reflect a recognition that the explosives were increasingly unlikely to be used in action and could be better deployed elsewhere.
+However, manufacture was both complicated and expensive.
+Training Officer Nigel Oxenden maintains that by the Summer of 1941 plastic explosive was no longer used by the Auxiliary Units, replaced entirely by the less satisfactory Nobel 808 gelignite, although the use of PE2 as a primer was still copied from earlier manuals into the Auxiliary Units manual Countryman’s Diary 1939, published in June 1944.
+This may reflect a recognition that the expensive PE2 was increasingly unlikely to be used in action and could be better deployed elsewhere.
+The new Nobel 'Plastic 808' was an effort to reduce costs and became the standard plastic explosive for demolition work in the British army in the latter part of WW2 - but this was not issued to the Auxiliary Units.

 Concealed Explosives